-- 5.2.2 Vendor shall provide at least 3 active client references and 3 terminated client references in Attachment F Vendor Experience - 5.2.3 Vendor shall provide the following Financials and Ratings information - Certificate of insurance - Financial statements - Accreditations, if any - Financial ratings, if any - 5.2.4 Vendor will provide a list of any current subcontractors, collaborators, and other third parties that will perform duties under this contract, including firm name and address, contact person, complete description of work to be subcontracted, and descriptive information concerning subcontractor's organizational abilities.
-This information will be provided with the bid proposal in Attachment E (Subcontractor Information Form). - 5.2.5 Vendor must demonstrate a minimum of four (4) years of experience in the worksite wellness industry as evidenced by contracts in place for at least five years, at least 2 years of which include providing wellness solutions for a large (50,000+) public sector client. - 5.2.6 Vendor shall provide information and demonstrate that they have experience providing wellness services to customers who live in rural areas.
+- 5.2.2 Vendor shall provide at least 3 active client references and 3 terminated client references in Attachment F - Vendor Experience - 5.2.3 Vendor shall provide the following Financials and Ratings information - Certificate of insurance - Financial statements - Accreditations, if any - Financial ratings, if any - 5.2.4 Vendor will provide a list of any current subcontractors, collaborators, and other third parties that will perform duties under this contract, including firm name and address, contact person, complete description of work to be subcontracted, and descriptive information concerning subcontractor's organizational abilities.
+This information will be provided with the bid proposal in Attachment C (Subcontractor Information Form). - 5.2.5 Vendor must demonstrate a minimum of four (4) years of experience in the worksite wellness industry as evidenced by contracts in place for at least five years, at least 2 years of which include providing wellness solutions for a large (50,000+) public sector client. - 5.2.6 Vendor shall provide information and demonstrate that they have experience providing wellness services to customers who live in rural areas.
 Vendor may demonstrate this experience by listing clients as a reference or providing examples of how clients in areas of low connectivity are engaged with their solution. - 5.2.7 Vendor must be, and must remain, compliant with all federal regulations impacting wellness programming. - 5.2.8 Vendor must be able to provide timely reporting for any cash or cash equivalent incentives for employers to be able to report payroll withholding sufficient to comply with all IRS laws, regulations, and guidelines. - 5.2.9 Vendor must agree to immediately (no more than one (1) business day) report any event or incident that may result in any real or perceived harm to any member, provider, or the agency. - 5.2.10 The vendor shall agree in accordance with applicable provisions of 45 CFR § 164.512(e)(1)(i) and (f)(1)(ii), the vendor, or any subcontractor of the vendor, is required to notify PEIA within five (5) business days if it is involved or engaged in any litigation which can or may result in the disclosure or re-disclosure of any PEIA member PII/PHI in an identified or de-identified format.
-The State of West Virginia and PEIA reserve the right to defend against any such disclosures or re-disclosures.
+The State of West Virginia and PEIA reserve the right to defend against any such disclosures or redisclosures.

-5.2.11 The vendor shall demonstrate the ability to coordinate and integrate with PEIA's wellness programs and other benefit services outside of the Vendor-offered wellness solution.
+- 5.2.11 The vendor shall demonstrate the ability to coordinate and integrate with PEIA's wellness programs and other benefit services outside of the Vendor-offered wellness solution. - 5.2.12 Vendor confirms that the administrative services it provides to self-funded customers are consistent with the requirements set forth in the Consolidated Appropriations Act, 2021 (PL 116-260), Division BB, Section 201: INCREASING TRANSPARENCY BY REMOVING GAG CLAUSES ON PRICE AND QUALITY INFORMATION.